The further estimations of the Q-balls with one-loop motivated effective potential

 It is clear that the energy density will not be divergent.
+For the Gauss ansatz (23) and (24) [51, 52], the small Friedberg-Lee-Sirlin typed Q-ball constitutions $F(r)$ and $\phi(r)$ are decreasing and increasing functions respectively at first and approach to the constants such as zero and Q-ball variable $v$.
+In the case of small balls, the profiles of the solutions to field equations (4) and (5) shown numerically in the Figure 3 meet the Q-balls requirements including the necessary boundary conditions.
+According to the Figure 4, the shapes of the curves for small balls energy density resemble those of large Friedberg-Lee-Sirlin typed Q-balls.
+The model variable $\lambda$ with larger value can also make the total energy greater.
+This kind of small Q-balls can be composed of the solutions subject to the ansatz (23) and (24).
 The energy per unit charge can be small enough if the amount of model variables is selected reasonably.
-The Q-balls with sufficiently small energy density can gather the particles instead of decentralizing and become the dark matter.
+As an example, these special Q-balls with sufficiently small energy density can gather the particles instead of decentralizing and become the dark matter.

 \textbf{III.
 The virial relation for the Friedberg-Lee-Sirlin typed Q-balls with one-loop motivated effective potential}

 We start to investigate the Friedberg-Lee-Sirlin Q-balls subject to one-loop motivated effective potential involving temperature from Ref.
 [46] analytically.
 Certainly we should choose the potential to be [46],